YoheiSaito/touchpadBatch/README.md

 TouchPad Batch provide you easy to turn on/off your laptop touchpad

 ## Descripstion
-This script enable or disable touchpad of note PC.
+This script enable/disable touchpad of laptop PC.

 ## Requirement